-Please initial the requirements that you Scout has completed Earn the First Aid merit badge.
-Prepare a written plan for mobolizing your troop who is already a plan, explain it.
-Tell your part in making · · · · · · · · · · · · · · · · · · · Take part in at least one troop mobolization.
-Before selor.
-Afterward, conduct an "after-action" lesson, di cise that required changes or adjustments to the pla scussing what you learned during the exer- Signature: Date: Name (pleas se print): Position:
+Please initial the requirements that you Scout has completed

+Earn the First Aid merit badge.

+Prepare a written plan for mobolizing your troop when needed to do emergency service.
+If there is already a plan, explain it.
+Tell your part in making it work.

+Take part in at least one troop mobolization.
+Before the exercise, describe your part to your counselor.
+Afterward, conduct an "after-action" lesson, discussing what you learned during the exercise that required changes or adjustments to the plan.

+Signature: Date:

+Name (please print): Position: